NuevoFoundation/WorkshopsAutoTranslation/WorkshopAutoTranslation/WorkShopTranslationV2/README.md

 # WorkShopTranslationV2 Tool

-This program is designed to translate a set of markdown files to a target language using [Github Models](https://github.com/marketplace/models).
-It reads the contents of each file in a specified directory, sends the content to an LLM, and saves the translated content to new files in a different directory.
+This program is designed to translate markdown file(s) to a target language using [Github Models](https://github.com/marketplace/models).
+It reads the contents of a file or folder, sends the content to an LLM, and saves the translated content to new files in a different directory depending on the target language.

 ## Features

-1. **Reading from Folder**: The script reads the content of each file in a given directory.
+1. **Reading from File/Folder**: The script reads the contents of markdown file(s) from an input path which can be either a file or folder.
-2. **Translation using Github Models**: The script uses the Azure AI Inference SDK to translate the content by feeding it to a supported Github Models LLM.
+2. **Translation using Github Models**: The script uses the Azure AI Inference SDK to translate markdown file content by feeding it to a supported Github Models LLM.
-3. **Saving Translated Content**: Once translated, the script saves the translated content to new files in a different directory.
+3. **Saving Translated Content**: Once translated, the script saves the translated content to new file(s) in a different directory.

 ## How to Use